LLMQuant/.github/profile/README.md

 1. 📘 **Tutorials**: Detailed guides to help you get started with LLMs in finance.
 2. 💾 **Resources**: Downloadable code, datasets, and models.
-3. 📰 **Blog**: Stay updated with the latest news and expert opinions.
+3. 📰 **Update**: Stay updated with the latest news and expert opinions.
 4. 🌐 **Community**: Connect with other professionals in the field.

 ## Contributing